-Excessive Fuel Consumption
+3. Excessive Fuel Consumption

-On top of those, if your engine starts consuming fuel more than normal, then be sure of what to blame.
+On top of those, if your mower engine starts consuming fuel more than normal, then be sure of what to blame.
 Plug creating weak sparks messes up with the fuel burn and increases the consumption.
 If you notice that the engine is out of fuel more frequently than necessary, your poor plug might be the culprit.

-Error In The Physical Appearance
+4. Error In The Physical Appearance

 This is easier than you think.
-But one thing you need to remember is that spark plugs for lawn mower are different from those of automobiles.
-The key differences are that the size and length in the thread of sparks plugs are greater in an automobile than in lawnmower.
+But one thing you need to remember is that spark plugs for lawn mowers are different from those of automobiles.
+The key differences are that the size and length in the thread of sparks plugs are greater in an automobile than in a lawnmower.
 So, make sure you don’t confuse between the types.

-Match with Your Old Spark Plug
+1. Matching with Old Spark Plugs

-Check Your Manual
+2. Check Your Lawn Mower Manual Book

 If you somehow do not have the old plug, no worries.
 You can also read the manual that came along with your lawnmower.

-Check It Yourself With Gap Checker
+3. Check It Yourself With Gap Checker